Blendify/blender-manual/blender_docs/manual/editors/sequencer/strips/editing.rst

    | Menu:     :menuselection:`Strip --> Cut (soft) at Frame`
    | Hotkey:   :kbd:`K`

-While splicing two strips happens just by placing them finish-to-start, cut a strip by pressing :kbd:`K` to cut.
-At the selected frame for the selected strips, :kbd:`K` cuts them in two.
+..
+While splicing two strips happens just by placing them finish-to-start,

+Cut the selected strip in two by pressing :kbd:`K` at the current frame.
 Use Cut to trim off roll-ups or lead-ins, or roll-downs or extra film shot.

 .. note:: Note on the *Cut*